tupilabs/asf_releases_aggregator/README.md

 asf_releases_aggregator
 =======================

-Twitter @asf_releases aggregator.
+Twitter [@asf_releases](http://twitter.com/asf_releases).
 An automated Twitted bot aggregator.
 Retrieves the last releases and tweets them for you.

 Uses a simple logger in the server, [Markmail hacky Python API](https://github.com/tupilabs/markmail), and Tweepy.